jmbealer/my-knowledge-base/_technology_and_applied_science/linux/lpi-linux-essentials.md

 What is macOS based on?
 BSD Unix

-How to print the kernel name? uname -s

-**Description:** Knowledge of major operating systems and Linux distributions.

-**Key Knowledge Areas:**

-- Differences between Windows, OS X and Linux
-  What are the differences between Windows, OS X and Linux?
-- Distribution life cycle management
 What is distribution life cycle management?

-**The following is a partial list of the used files, terms and utilities:**

-- GUI versus command line, desktop configuration
-  What is GUI?
+It involves managing the phases of a Linux distribution's support, including releases, updates, and end-of-life.

+What does GUI stand for?
+Graphical User Interface
+What is GUI(Graphical User Interface)? allows users to interact with the system through graphical elements like windows and icons.

 What is command line?
+A text-based interface where users input commands to interact with the operating system.

 What is desktop configuration?
-- Maintenance cycles, beta and stable
+Customizing the settings and appearance of the desktop environment to suit user preferences.

 What are maintenance cycles?
+Scheduled periods during which a distribution receives updates, patches, and support.

 What is beta?
+A pre-release version of software used for testing before the final stable release.

 What is stable?
+A release version that is fully tested and considered reliable for general use.

 ### 4.2 Understanding Computer Hardware Weight: 2